tommi1hirvonen/Biflow/CONTRIBUTING.md

   - Apply the `[Category]` and `[Description]` attributes to the new enum value.
 - Step
   - Add JsonDerivedType attribute for the new step type
+- StepExecution
+  - Add JsonDerivedType attribute for the new step type
 - ParameterType

 ### Biflow.DataAccess